MegavexNetwork/scoreboard-library/INSTALLATION.md

   </dependency>

   <!--
-    If using the PacketEvents implementation, scoreboard-library expects PacketEvents to be in the classpath.
+    If using the PacketEvents adapter, scoreboard-library expects PacketEvents to be loaded in the classpath.
     Follow either of:
     - https://github.com/retrooper/packetevents/wiki/Depending-on-pre-built-PacketEvents
     - https://github.com/retrooper/packetevents/wiki/Shading-PacketEvents